mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## Left Nav

-* a thin strip that does not include the "Explorer"
+* a thin strip that does not include the "EXPLORER"
 * contains buttons for major modes
-  * Explorer - for files
+  * EXPLORER - for files
   * Search
   * Source Control
   * Debug